insilica/gdc-spark-gitbook/2_tumor_similarity/advanced.md

 # Advanced Tumor Similarity
   The [first section](/README.md) of this chapter illustrates the naivety of the basic approach to tumor similarity.
-The highest ranked
+The highest ranked pair of tumors are not the same kind of cancer or even the same tissue type.